onemtc/wth-fork/045-InfraAsCode-Bicep/Student/Bicep-Challenge-04.md

   'list'
 ]

-@description('Specifies whether the key vault is a standard vault or a premium vault.')
+@description('Specifies whether the Key Vault is a Standard vault or a Premium vault.')
 @allowed([
   'standard'
   'premium'